tamago1908/Cursor-Changer.bat/README.md

 > This update is smaller than the usual updates, but it is more focused on improving the Setting CUI code.
 > If you find a bug or a glitch, please report it in an issue.
 ___

-### - 1.15β2 build 111 (Beta Update, NO MORE OLD CODE)

-#### Added :
-- **New Start up / Shutdown Sound!**
-  - (Tadaaa!!)
-- **New Boot time warning message!**
-  - (If you takes more than 15 seconds to start up, a warning message will be displayed)

-#### Changed :
-- **Windows Version check has been improved!**
-  - (It has been moved to be checked at the very beginning of the Cursor Changer code and now uses `leq` instead of `lss` in the `if` statement!)
-- **The method of bypassing Windows version check has changed!**
-  - (For detailed instructions, please refer to the Cursor Changer code.
-Also, the bypsvck argument has been removed)
-- **`Typoswarning` setting has been replaced by a setting called `Playsound`!**
-  - (This setting toggles whether start up and shutdown sounds are allowed to be played)
-- **Background now shows `Exit`, `Version info`, and `Update Available` Menu!**
-  - (With it, some UI elements are changed)
-- **Updater is now uses Update Available UI!**
-- **The part where changes to the settings are applied has been improved!**
-  - (it's **-80%** shorter and more efficient!)
-- Powersheller is sligtly improved
-- `FullUpdater` function has been deleted from Powershller
-- Halloween background is slightly improved
-- Halloween command is sligtly improved
-  - (Now you can toggle it!)
-- BSOD has been changed for crashes in older windows environments to be more compatible
-  - (`BSODErrors_OG`)
-- Recovery menu UI code has been improved
-  - (It's more shorter now!)
-- `Please wait a while...` text changed to `Starting Cursor Changer...`

-#### Fixed :
-- VT100 syntax has been fixed
-  - (With it, compatibility with older Windows has been improved)
-- Some UI code has been fixed to be more efficient
-- Some English grammar corrected
-  - (For example, `Uninstall of Cursor Changer` is changed to `Uninstall Cursor Changer`)
-- Other minor bugs fixed

-> This update increases the size of Cursor Changer to approximately **335KB**.
-> This increase is almost entirely accounted for by Start up / Shutdown sounds...
-> I was able to reduce the increase by shortening some code and compressing the sounds.
-> If you find a bug or a glitch, please report it in an issue.
-___